tabuna/experiment/README.md

 ### Cookie

-I recommend putting this on an middleware and immediately install a cookie using
+I recommend putting this on middleware and immediately install a cookie using.

 ```php
 namespace App\Http\Middleware;